 query

-(number, optional): Number of results to return (max 20, default 10)freshness
+(number, optional): Number of results (max 20, default 10)freshness

-(enum, optional): Filter by discovery date (same options as web search)The brave_local_search
+(enum, optional): Same options as web searchbrave_local_search

 Inputs: